Akshay-ch-dj/C-language-basics/README.md

 # C-language-basics
-C-program basics
+C-program basics and challenges
 ---
-This reopsitory contains the C-programming basics codes, that kept here for easy referance\
+This repository contains the C-programming basics codes.

+C is the language where I started from, the challenges and practice code done that time kept here as a reference.

-Also any new projects based on C, will be added here
+Also any new projects based on C, will be added here.